devkansana/Devkansana_DECO7230_2025/README.md

 The XR experience is layered over existing systems like Odoo, connecting immersive interactions to the back-end architecture workflow (project data, documents, approvals).

-Prototye -
+Prototype -

-I am testing what features users need when they test out the product in XR.
-What details they look for when they buy products in reallife so i can immitate similar details on XR experience.
+I am testing what features users need when they try out the product in XR, focusing on the kind of details they usually look for when buying products in real life.
+My aim is to replicate those same details in the XR experience so it feels natural and useful.

-Methodology - I am using Paper Prototype and read aloud methods.
-I am trying to collect information by kniwung what indformation do they need when they are lookinfg for any new materials for their dream house
+Methodology – I am using a paper prototype and the Read-Aloud method.
+This helps me collect insights about what information people need when searching for new materials for their dream house.

-I have prototyped the sample and materials screen for thius testing.
-The screen shows the m sample from the supplier and the user is selectiong or choosing the materials in XR.
-They can see the details of materials like price colours variations in real time in 3d model of their future house istead of traditional way of going at different stores.
+For this test, I have prototyped a “Sample and Materials” screen.
+This screen shows material samples from a supplier, and the user can select or choose these materials in XR.
+They can view details like price, colour variations, and texture in real time on a 3D model of their future house — instead of visiting different physical stores.

-The architect clicks on oodoo app for CRM platform.
-It clics on projecrts and on going, Wgere  he connects the supplier on the same platform.
-Then he selects the product like tiles.
-They selects the room/ model  or chosses the sample model.
-Now using VR they can see the qoutes of different materaials just by interaction in space

-Testing
+The workflow also connects with the Odoo CRM platform.
+For example, the architect logs into Odoo, goes to “Projects” and selects an ongoing project.
+They can then connect with a supplier on the same platform, select a product such as tiles, and assign it to a specific room or model.
+In VR, they can instantly see quotes and compare materials simply by interacting in the virtual space.